firefly-oss/lib-common-web/README.md

 #### How It Works

-1. Client includes an `Idempotency-Key` header with a unique value (e.g., UUID) in their request
+1. Client includes an `X-Idempotency-Key` header with a unique value (e.g., UUID) in their request
 2. If this is the first request with this key, it's processed normally and the response is cached
 3. If the same key is used again, the cached response is returned without processing the request again
 4. Keys automatically expire after a configurable time period
-5. The `Idempotency-Key` header is automatically added to the OpenAPI documentation for all POST, PUT, and PATCH endpoints
+5. The `X-Idempotency-Key` header is automatically added to the OpenAPI documentation for all POST, PUT, and PATCH endpoints

 #### Disabling Idempotency for Specific Endpoints